loganpoynterdev/lamp-docker/readme.md

-# Docker LAMP Stack Starter
+# Docker LAMP Stack

----
+A quick and dirty starter template for a containerized LAMP stack

+## Details

 This repo can be used to generate a quick set of docker containers for the LAMP stack.
 It uses `php:7.3-apache` with an execution of `mysqli`.